sekika/kaidoku/docs/index.md

 **Kaidoku** is a

 * **player** of sudoku.
-You can play original sudoku puzzles in various level of difficulty with command line interface.
+You can play original sudoku puzzles of various level of difficulty with command line interface.
 You can get hints when you want.
 * **solver** of sudoku.
 It can solve sudoku puzzles.
 It evaluates if a given puzzle is valid sudoku with unique solution.
 It also shows the procedure of solving a sudoku puzzle with various logics.
 * **creater** of sudoku.
 It can create new sudoku puzzles.
 The puzzles shipped with this program was created by the program itself.
 You can grow the numbers of sudoku puzzles by this program itself.